Federazione Industria Musicale Italiana: Albums

-Note that in the table below are the certification levels, when the program of Gold and Platinum is operated under FIMI.
+In the table below are the certification levels, when the program of Gold and Platinum is operated under FIMI.

 From July 2017, album certifications include streaming.

 Singles

 Italy has had a Gold certification program for singles during the mid-1970s, with the level for Gold set at 1 million units.
 Even though, the requirement of 1 million units for Gold was quite high for the Italian market, this program was carried on to the 1980s.
 The singles certification program was abandoned when FIMI took over the operations, and it wasn't until 1999 that Italy re-launched its Gold and Platinum program for singles.

-Note that in the table below are the certification levels, when the program of Gold and Platinum is operated under FIMI.
+In the table below are the certification levels, when the program of Gold and Platinum is operated under FIMI.

 Since the 2010 update, FIMI applies their recent/newer certification levels to all digital singles regardless of release dates.
 Since 2014, single certifications include downloads and streaming.

 Music DVDs

-Note that in the table below are the certification levels, when the program of Gold and Platinum is operated under FIMI.
+In the table below are the certification levels, when the program of Gold and Platinum is operated under FIMI.

-List of certified albums
+List of highest certified albums by FIMI (post-2009)

-The following is a list of Platinum and multi-platinum albums that have been certified by the Italian Music Industry Federation.
+The following is a list of the highest certified albums by the Italian Music Industry Federation (FIMI), began when certification system became available since 2009.
 The listed certifications below can be verified through FIMI's certification database.
 For certification levels refer to the tables above.